Steven C. Roach: Research

-Governance in South Sudan

-Roach has conducted extensive field research in South Sudan and written on the many challenges facing the country, including corruption, food insecurity, accountability, and extreme violence.
+Roach also has conducted extensive field research in South Sudan and written on the many challenges facing the country, including corruption, food insecurity, accountability, and extreme violence.
 His articles and short essays have appeared in International Affairs, Foreign Affairs, and African Arguments.
-In 2023, he authored South Sudan's Fateful Struggle, which provides a sweeping account of the country's enduring state of war.
+In 2023, he authored South Sudan's Fateful Struggle, which, in providing a sweeping account of the country’s enduring state of war, formulates the concept of militarized patronage to study the country’s radically militarized society and state.

+Overall, his works have been translated into Arabic, Chinese, French, Persian, Russian, Spanish, and Turkish. with two of his books, International Relations: the Key Concepts and Critical Theory and International Relations, becoming bestsellers in the field of international relations.